box/box-content-preview/README.md

 * `yarn run start:dev` to launch a webpack-dev-server instance for local development.
 * `yarn run test` launches karma tests with PhantomJS.
 * `yarn run test -- --src=PATH/TO/SRC/FILENAME` launches test only for `src/lib/PATH/TO/SRC/__tests__/FILENAME-test.js` instead of all tests.
 For example, `yarn run test -- --src=viewers/media/MediaBase` launches tests for `src/lib/viewers/media/__tests__/MediaBase-test.js`.
 This also works for directories, e.g. `yarn run test -- --src=viewers/doc/`.
-* `yarn run debug` launches karma tests with PhantomJS for debugging.
+* `yarn run test:watch` launches karma tests with PhantomJS for debugging.
 Open the URL mentioned in the console.
-* `yarn run debug -- --src=path/to/src/FILENAME` launches debugging for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
+* `yarn run test:watch -- --src=path/to/src/FILENAME` launches debugging for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
 Open the URL mentioned in the console.

 For more script commands see `package.json`.
 Test coverage reports are available under reports/coverage.